splunk/kafka-connect-splunk/README.md

 ### Connector in a dedicated Kafka Connect Cluster
 Running the Splunk Kafka Connector in a dedicated Kafka Connect Cluster is recommended.
 Isolating the Splunk connector from other Kafka connectors results in significant performance benefits in high throughput environments.

-1. Untar the **kafka-connect-splunk-*.tar.gz** package and navigate to the **kafka-connect-splunk** directory.
+1. Untar the **splunk-kafka-connect-*.tar.gz** package and navigate to the **splunk-kafka-connect** directory.

     ```
-    tar xzvf kafka-connect-splunk-*.tar.gz
+    tar xzvf splunk-kafka-connect-*.tar.gz
-    cd kafka-connect-splunk
+    cd splunk-kafka-connect
     ```

 2. Update config/connect-distributed.properties to match your environment.